libsv/payd/docs/README.md

 ## Basic HTTP/REST Model

-This is the basic P4 (P2P Payment Protocol) model, previously known as BIP270, where the payment flow is done peer-to-peer instead of peer-to-blockchain-to-peer.
+This is the basic DPP (Direct Payment Protocol) model, previously known as BIP270, where the payment flow is done peer-to-peer instead of peer-to-blockchain-to-peer.

 > Please note that the merchant should use TLS/HTTPS when exposing their Bitcoin URI in order for the customer to be secure against a MITM (man in the middle) attack.